 Business is accelerating.
 The amount of information employees need is expanding, and they’re often remote.
-This article illustrates how performance support tools can help you drive just-in-time learning – particularly for your remote workforce.
+This article explores the role of performance support tools in driving just-in-time learning, especially for remote workforces.

 What Is Just-in-time Learning in the Workplace?

-Traditional training methods typically require one of two things – employees gather in formal synchronous instructor-led classes or they complete asynchronous extended online courses.
+Traditional training often involves employees attending formal synchronous instructor-led classes or completing asynchronous extended online courses.

 While both modalities have value, just-in-time learning in the workplace can be used to enhance employee performance so that they have the information they need when they need it.
 Consider this situation: A lab technician needs to run a diagnostic test with a recently upgraded piece of hardware.
 She was trained on the older model but notices that the user interface has changed.
 Her employer could ask her to attend a class designed to instruct her on the new interface.
 Or, using just-in-time training, her employer could provide a quick interactive walkthrough in a performance support tool (app) on the employee’s tablet, saving time and money as she learns in the flow of her normal work.